neondatabase/website/content/docs/introduction/billing.md

 ### Data storage

 Data storage is the sum of the logical size of your data and the size of the Write-Ahead Log (WAL) for all of your Neon projects.
 The logical size is the sum of all database sizes in each Neon project.
-The size of the Write-Ahead Log (WAL) is dictated by factors ddescribed in the [Written data](#written-data) section above.
+The size of the Write-Ahead Log (WAL) is dictated by factors described in the [Written data](#written-data) section above.

 Cost calculation for compute time: